profullstack/fasting/README.md

 pnpm link --global
 ```

-2. Configure OpenAI API key and unit system preferences:
+2. Configure OpenAI API key, unit system, and timezone preferences:
 ```bash
 fasting setup
 ```

-The setup command will prompt you for your OpenAI API key and unit system preference (imperial/metric), saving them securely to `~/.config/fasting/config.json`.
+The setup command will prompt you for your OpenAI API key, unit system preference (imperial/metric), and timezone, saving them securely to `~/.config/fasting/config.json`.

 **Alternative**: You can also set the `OPENAI_API_KEY` environment variable if you prefer.